-67. Several high cost drugs, devices and listed procedures, and MedTech Funding Mandate products are excluded from core payment mechanisms.
-These items are listed on tabs 12a, 12b and 12c of Annex DpA.
-For these
+66. Several high cost drugs, devices and listed procedures, and MedTech Funding Mandate products are unbundled and excluded from the associated core payment mechanisms or prices.
+These items are listed on tabs 12a, 12b and 12c of Annex A and are chargeable as a passthrough items.
+High cost drug excluded items under NHS England Specialised Commissioning are